printers-for-people/catboat/docs/Bootloaders.md

 This document attempts to describe common bootloaders, the steps needed to flash a bootloader, and the steps needed to flash an application.
-This document is not an authoritative reference; it is intended as a collection of useful information that the Klipper developers have accumulated.
+This document is not an authoritative reference; it is intended as a collection of useful information that the Kalico developers have accumulated.

 ## AVR micro-controllers